Pope's bodyguard resigns over new financial leaks scandal

 To date, the Vatican hasn't said what, if any, evidence it has of the agency's wrongdoing.

-L'Espresso and its daily newspaper, La Repubblica, published the directive and it was widely redistributed online and on social media.
+L'Espresso and its daily newspaper, La Repubblica, published the directive and it was widely redistributed online.

 "Having always said that I would be willing to sacrifice my life to defend the pope, I took the decision to resign with the same spirit, and to not in any way harm the image and activities of the pope," he told Vatican media.